 Diane Jakacki

 Diane Jakacki, PhD, is Digital Scholarship Coordinator and Affiliate Faculty in Comparative and Digital Humanities at Bucknell University.
 Along with Brian Croxall, she is the co-editor of What We Teach When We Teach DH: Digital Humanities in the Classroom (University of Minnesota Press, 2023).
 Her research focuses on digital humanities and pedagogy, early modern British literature and drama, digital scholarly production and publication.
-She is PI of the REED London Online project and site tech lead for the Linked Editorial Academic Framework (LEAF) virtual research environment.
+She is the PI (primary investigator/lead researcher) of the REED London Online project and site tech lead for the Linked Editorial Academic Framework (LEAF) virtual research environment.

 Curran Lyons